-Currently there are three open Men’s Groups.
+Currently there are two open Men’s Groups.
 Each group meets twice a month, for about two hours starting at 7:00pm.

 - The Tuesday night group meets on the second and fourth Tuesdays.

 - The Wednesday night group meets on the first and third Wednesdays.

 About Men's Groups at UUCE

 We invite you to come and try us out.
 We think you’ll like what you find.